 - Plus other types, such as the Danish Heath Society, Ebeltoft Glass Museum, and Gammel Estrup Agricultural Museum

-Edward and Hanna are authorised translators for the Danish justice system, where they deliver written translations for the courts and oral (simultaneous) translations inside the courts.
-Edward is also a translator for the practical Danish driving test.
+Hanna is an authorized translator for the Danish justice system, where she delivers written translations for the courts and oral (simultaneous) translations inside the courts.

 Church and Theology

 Edward and Hanna are very familiar with translations in a church and theological context, where their etymological background, their understanding of cultural history, and their knowledge of theology are of the highest order.
 Among publications translated by Broadbridge are: